wwwouaiebe/OsmPtv2NetControl/README.md

 ### The to tag is not equal to the name of the last platform for route ...

 The to tag must be equal to the name of the last platform.
-Correct the to tag
+Correct the to tag.
+If the platform is shared between 2 operators and have a different name for each operator the name:operator is also valid

 ### Invalid name for route ...